 Still Eligible: No.

 Hot Streak: HBO won this category eight out of nine years between 2003 and 2011.
 Since then, as the race has gotten more and more competitive, the premium cable network has only won twice in the last six years.

 Fun Fact: Only one actor has won multiple times in this category: Beau Bridges, for “The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom” (in 1993) and “The Second Civil War” (in 1997).

-Jeff Daniels is aiming to be a double nominee in 2018, as a lead actor in “The Looming Tower” and also in the supporting category for “Godless.”
-But in which category does the former winner have his best shot?
+Jeff Daniels is aiming to be a double winner in 2018, as a lead actor in “The Looming Tower” and also in the supporting category for “Godless.”
+But in which category does the Emmy winner have his best shot?
 On the one hand, “The Looming Tower” is getting quite the prestige push from Hulu, but “Godless” has proven to be popular and long-lasting.
 Fans are still buzzing over his one-armed turn as the villainous outlaw Frank Griffin.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Supporting Actor in a Limited Series or TV Movie (listed in alphabetical order), which will be updated throughout the season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2018 race, and read predictions for the rest of the categories, as well.